manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 We will first create and deploy the backend code for the REST API served at `https://d1q0chr074j2ha.cloudfront.net/api`, though.

+# The backend: Building a REST API on AWS Lambda

 To do so, create a new folder `backend` within the project folder, on the same level as folder `infrastructure`.
 This is going to be a Node.js project, so we start by adding a `.nvmrc` file and switching to the defined Node.js version with NVM:

     > echo "14" > .nvmrc